rustiever/Bridge-backend/README.md

 # Bridge-web

-Bridge-web is community Web App which enables the students, faculties understand each other
+Bridge-web web version of community app which acts as a bridge between students faculties college management etc.

 ## Installation